 Acrylic, Bà Ngoại’s unread letters, cotton grown at the farm from which my husband and his family harvested when they first arrived in America, hand embroidery, holy water, stones collected from the Pacific Coast, raw canvas, personal hand-written scrolls contributed by community members, thread, Pacific Ocean water, and wool, dimensions variable

-One of the Vietnamese beliefs is that if the dead are not given a proper burial, their souls cannot rest.
+One of the Vietnamese beliefs is that the dead must be given a proper burial so that their souls may rest.
 This installation invites participants to bury their fears and burdens so that they might find a moment of rest before marching forth.

 In my recent work, stone has represented the weight and burden that we have carried for ourselves and for those whom we love.
 For millions and billions of years, these stones have endured tremendous pressures.
 They have been thrust against hard surfaces, tumbled over rough edges, and broken down by violent falls, all to become exactly what they are—scarred but refined, imperfect but beautiful.
 They are us.
-The stones, nestled in the tombs and protecting the sacred, also reference resurrection—that burying these fears might restore life.
+In this work, the stones are nestled in the tombs that protect the sacred, also referencing resurrection—that burying these fears might restore life.

 Guests are invited to write about their fears, bind their writings into scrolls, and bury their fears into the pockets that serve as tombs for our burdens, vaults for our secrets, or sepulchers in which to lay our pains to rest.
 Along with a stone, the scrolls are enclosed in the wall that, too, is dappled with scars much like we are.